 Cons of Direct Mail Marketing

 Because this form of promotional marketing happened before the golden era of technology, it can appear less effective than digital marketing.
 And that’s not necessarily wrong.
-Here are a few reasons why direct mail marketing falters in comparison to its digital marketing sibling.
+Here are a few reasons why direct mail campaigns falter in comparison to its digital marketing sibling.

 Direct mail marketing is very cost effective.
+Direct mail costs are fairly low.
 As we discussed previously, the factors that make direct mail marketing so expensive lead to it not always being the best way to market.

 Digital is instant, so it takes little time to receive information regarding the activity on a digital marketing campaign.
 It takes time for effectively direct mail to be created, sent, delivered, used, and tracked.
 That’s why direct mail can fall behind digital marketing tactics.